 From Kentucky to Melbourne, Dubai to Punchestown, great holiday destinations seem to be linked with the racing world's top races.
 Here are 3 suggestions to inspire your next holiday

-Whether you’re on your way home from York racecourse having been to the Ebor festival or are an armchair jockey, have you ever thought about building a riding holiday around one of racing’s great meetings?
+Whether you’re on your way home from York racecourse having been to the Ebor festival or are an armchair jockey, have you ever thought about building a horse riding holiday around one of racing’s great meetings?

 Channel hop to Paris for the Qatar Prix de l’Arc de Triomphe

 Location, location, location: an idyllic setting is one of the attractions to this flagship meeting in the European Flat racing calendar.
 Longchamp racecourse is set alongside the banks of the river Seine with the Eiffel tower as a backdrop.
 The richest horse race in Europe, this is the highlight of a great weekend of racing that takes place on the first Saturday and Sunday of October each year.

 For a variety of ready-made hotel and ticket packages (travel not included) ranging from 2 to 3 nights and from £325, visit Tailormade Racing Breaks at www.racingbreaks.co.uk